tzakharko/toposort/README.md

 ## Cyclic dependencies

-Topological sorting is only possible if there are no cyclic depenencies.
+Topological sorting is only possible if there are no cyclic dependencies.
 Figuring out such dependencies can be time-consuming, especially on larger inputs, which is why toposort will detect and report them for you.